 If you happen to be spending the final three-day weekend of the unofficial end of summer in central Texas, you might want to celebrate Lonestar State-style.
-Consider checking out the giant Czech fest in West, Texas, or go for a 62-mile canoe race down the Colorado River.
-Head on over to Hill Country for the world championship goat cook-off or go for a three-story plunge on the Master Blaster ride in New Braunfels.
+Consider checking out the giant Czech fest in West, Texas, or head on over to Hill Country for the world championship goat cook-off or go for a three-story plunge on the Master Blaster ride in New Braunfels.

 Every year West, Texas, located just north of Waco, hosts Westfest, which is one of the largest Czech Polka fests in the state.
 The event features polka bands and cultural food and drink, dancing, Miss Westfest contest, a parade, baking contests, fun run, horseshoe contest, eating contests, arts and crafts, and more.

 For children, there are carnival rides, a gymnastics exhibition, and, if you want to get a birds-eye view of the fairgrounds and surrounding area, you can go for a helicopter ride.

 For more than four decades, teams descend on the tiny Hill Country town of Brady for the World Championship BBQ Goat Cook-off on Labor Day weekend.
 The giant cook-off boasts 206 cook teams with more than a 90-plus team waiting list.
 Close to 10,000 attendees come from all over Texas and beyond.
 More than 5,700 pounds of goat is cooked each year in Richard’s Park.

 During the weekend there's also Texas beer and wine tasting, arts and crafts fair, children’s activities, a Goat Gallop fun run, a horseshoe tournament, and live music.